gilvicarjo/terraform-aws-vpcs-nat/README.md

 In this version, we just enable one webpage with the **idolized** 'hello world' as you see at the file *install_apache.sh*

-Still regarding the Apache Webserver (could be easily an NGINX, ok!!), it is available only internally in the company on a DNS endpoint.
+Still regarding the Apache Webserver (could be easily NGINX), it is available only internally in the company on a DNS endpoint.
 Check it out, in *main.tf* the Terraform resources: aws_route53_zone and aws_route53_record.

 Well, both VPCs are being connected by an VPC Peering.